ashsmith/ashsmithio/_posts/magento2/2015-08-19-magento-2-module-from-scratch-p4-the-frontend.md

 <div class="blog-post-item-meta">
     <strong><?php echo __('Created at:') ?></strong> <?php echo $post->getCreationTime() ?>
 </div>

 {% endhighlight %}

 And that's it!
 Now, clear cache and vist `blog/` again, and click on a blog post title.
-You should now see you're on something like: `blog/view/index/id/1/`.
+You should now see you're on something like: `blog/test-1`.

-##### Install with composer:

-As always, you can install this version of the tutorial via composer with:

-    composer require ashsmith/magento2-blog-module-example:0.4.1

 ##### What's up next
-In part 6 we'll be creating our admin interface for creating, editing and deleting blog posts!
+In part 5 we'll be creating our [admin interface for creating, editing and deleting blog posts](/magento2/module-from-scratch-part-5-adminhtml)!